AWL

 RENÉ | PROJECT MANAGER

-"Sometimes you forget what cool things you are working on"
+“Sometimes you forget how cool the things are that you’re working on.”

-As a project manager I’m responsible from the moment the project is sold until commissioning.
-The final objective is that the customer says: “This is exactly the machine that I always wanted to have, I’m proud of this.”
-The pride that a customer has for such a machine must also be felt by the team during the project.
-We develop great solutions and the degree of automation that we can deliver is unique.
-We should certainly be more proud of that.
+As a project manager, I’m responsible from the moment a project is sold through commissioning.
+The ultimate goal is for the customer to say: “This is exactly the machine I wanted.
+I’m proud of it.”
+That same sense of pride should be shared by the team throughout the project.
+We develop strong solutions, and the level of automation we deliver is unique.
+We could be more proud of that.

-My first project at AWL was an unusual experience from the start.
-It concerned a machine purchased by a new customer in Sweden.
-On the way there, the project leader called me to tell me that he himself wouldn’t be there due to a business trip.
-A colleague would take over for him.
-But if we had any questions during the commisioning, we were certainly welcome to call him.
-And we did.
-When I called him, I was completely surprised when he cheerfully told me that he was fishing!
-And he even sent me some photos right away.
-How strange, that you do something like that and in the meantime cancel our appointment, I thought.
-But in reality, it is very normal to go fishing at a business meeting in Sweden.
-Just like we Dutch go out to eat together, for example.
+My first project at AWL was unusual from the start.
+It involved a machine for a new customer in Sweden.
+On my way there, the project leader called to say he couldn’t attend due to another business trip.
+A colleague would take over from him, and if we had questions during commissioning, we could call him anytime.
+So we did.
+I was surprised when he cheerfully told me he was out fishing — and even sent photos right away.
+It felt odd at first, but in Sweden that can be part of doing business.
+Just like we Dutch might go out for dinner together.
+That’s just how it works there.

 JOHN